 People seem to view the idea that their beloved Aikido or Karate, for example, is or has elements of real self-defense training.
 It is as if all these martial arts are a waste of time if you aren't learning real self-defense, therefore they cling to this idea that of course, it involves self-defense.
 It is a very improper reactionary thought.
 There are lots of classes taught with the tagline, Self-defense.
 That doesn't mean that's what they are.
 Self-defense is not a 2-hour workshop, either.
 Lets just burst that bubble now.
 You need to train deeply for self-defense.
 I just look to MMA fighting.
 How well does someone with lots of training hold up to someone intent on pounding them to the ground?
 It is important not to be under any delusions about our system and training and goals.

 Threats, physical and mental, come with consequences.
 The first major problem is the dump of adrenaline.
 If you are not training seriously to control and understand that then you have lost already.
 Everyone knows of the Fight or Flight response.
 It can be a lifesaver.
 We are given about a minute of super energy to run like the wind or use extra strength to do things like bend iron bars, punch a bear in the nose or lift cars off, trapped kids.
 Unfortunately, that boost of adrenaline comes with a host of negatives like tunnel vision and cognitive impairment as well as shakey limbs.
 Ironic, isn't it?

 I am certainly not saying that all martial arts are useless.
 I am saying that most of you that might think you are training in self-defense are probably not.
 There are, of course, those that are, and they understand that I am not talking to them.
-It's the person out there that is confused about what is an actual martial art and what is a combat skill.
+It's the person out there that is confused about what is actually martial art and what is a combat skill.